cybersafetypicks/cybersafetypicks.github.io/guides/what-is-two-factor-authentication.md

+---
+title: "How to Choose a Password Manager"
+permalink: /guides/what-is-two-factor-authentication/
+---

 # What is Two-Factor Authentication and Why It Matters?
 ## Who This Is For:
 Non-technical users who want to understand the basics of two-factor authentication (2FA) without delving into complex technical details.